dotnet/docs-maui/docs/macios/interpreter.md

     <MtouchInterpreter>-all,System.Numerics.dll</MtouchInterpreter>
 </PropertyGroup>
 ```

+> [!IMPORTANT]
+> A stack frame executed by the interpreter won't provide useful information.
+However, because the interpreter can be disabled on a per-assembly basis, it's possible to have stack frames from some assemblies accurately depicted in crash reports.

 Alternatively, use the following example to AOT compile all assemblies, while still allowing the interpreter to perform dynamic code generation: